KaiPereira/portfolio/src/lib/posts/boreal.md

 On day 2, we ate some breakfast and hopped on a bus to get to the VIA rail headquarters.
 It was this really cool old-fashioned style building and we got a bunch of swag and stickers as soon as we arrived.

+We all got these cool yellow buffs that said "VIA rail" and "hackclub" on them, aswell as some "sleep deprived" stickers.
+Lots of people also brought stuff for all the participants like 3D printed trains, keychains, candy everything.

+I didn't bring anything like lots of the others, but in the future, I'll probably bring stickers to all the events I go too, because free stuff is amazing :D

 ![Pasted image 20250828224618.png](/images/Pasted%20image%2020250828224618.png)
 ![Pasted image 20250828230733.png](/images/Pasted%20image%2020250828230733.png)